 Parking at Wayne College is free; however, certain regulations must be observed.
 All students are required to register their car(s) through the Student Services & Support Office of the College.
-The resulting card file is used solely for the protection and benefit of the student for notification in the event of accidents, lights left on, potential towing situations, etc.
+The information is used solely for the protection and benefit of the student for notification in the event of accidents, lights left on, potential towing situations, etc.